 Although all microwave ovens are well covered, there will always be some degree of “leakage” of waves – a slight leak is not dangerous to humans, but:

-• Most Wi-Fi access points can transmit a maximum of 0.1 W.
+- Most wifi access points can transmit a maximum of 0.1 W.

-Physical Obstacles to the Wi-Fi Signals
+Physical Obstacles to Wifi Signals

-Some obstacles can be removed or moved away from the access point, while building materials in the home are more difficult to deal with.
 The solution we recommend to ensure coverage in such cases is a network of multiple wireless access points; a mesh network.
-See also Mesh Wi-Fi: What is it and when do you need it?
+See also All about mesh wifi.

 6. Concrete and Masonry Walls

-See also: Wi-Fi Signal Loss by Building Material.
+See also: Wifi Signal Loss By Building Material.

 7. Thick Timber Walls